Winter storm: Gov. Tony Evers signs emergency order as utilities, others pledge to keep people safe

 Many restaurants, retailers, spas, yoga studios, coffee shops, nonprofits and even banks planned to shut down as well, suggesting that if you plan to go anywhere Friday — and authorities stressed they hope you don’t — it would be wise to call ahead.

-Reporters Emilie Heidemann, Chris Rickert, Chris Hubbuch, Lucas Robinson and Kimberly Wethal, and the Associated Press contributed to this report.
+State Journal reporters Emilie Heidemann, Chris Rickert, Chris Hubbuch, Lucas Robinson and Kimberly Wethal, and The Associated Press, contributed to this report.

 Photos: Remembering Madison's Groundhog Day blizzard of 2011

-A plow clears the Beltline in Madison Thursday as the first wave of a "bomb cyclone" striking much of the middle of the country bore down on Wisconsin.
-The snow is being followed by plunging temperatures and gusty winds.
+A plow clears the Beltline in Madison on Thursday as the first wave of a "bomb cyclone" striking much of the middle of the country bore down on Wisconsin.
+The snow was followed by plunging temperatures and gusty winds.

-Davian Peretti, 16, a hockey enthusiast who plays competitively in his hometown of Arlington, Virginia, clears snow to make a skating surface for he and his father, Brian, to play on Monona Bay in Madison on Thursday.
+Davian Peretti, 16, a hockey enthusiast who plays competitively in his hometown of Arlington, Va., clears snow Thursday to make a skating surface for him and his father, Brian, to play on Monona Bay in Madison.